 London's ever-evolving cultural and artistic scene revolves around a core of venerable and established museums and art galleries which act as the canvas for spectacular exhibitions and superb art installations.
 The British Museum has a dazzling collection of artefacts from around the world.
 The Natural History Museum contains intact dinosaur bones, the remains of cavemen and the 25 metre skeleton of a blue whale.
 On the artistic side of things, the National Gallery displays an astonishing array of different artworks, installations and sculptures throughout history.

-With so much choice for properties across London, we're proud to offer a diverse range of listings to cater for all needs and tastes.
-Whether you're looking for the perfect apartment in the City of Westminster or whether your requirements take you further out of the city's centre, Berkeley Group has something to offer every potential homeowner or property investor.
+With so much choice for properties across London, we're proud to offer a diverse range of listings to cater for all needs and tastes, whether that is a new build apartment or family home, Berkeley Group has something to offer every potential homeowner or property investor.